slinky-snek/portfolio/_posts/2023-07-25-balloon-boppers.md

 <br>
 <br>

 Here's where we bind the native function handler to the attribute set's change delegate we setup earlier.
-Below is where we broadcast from out native function handler when we receive a change event and also call the Blueprint hook.
+Below is where we broadcast from our native function handler when we receive a change event and also call the Blueprint hook.
 ```cpp
 // HeroCharacter.cpp
 void AHeroCharacter::BeginPlay()